visiongaiatechnology/vgtdesk/README.md

 ## 🔍 What is VGT WP-Desk?

-VGT WP-Desk is a **modular, zero-dependency WordPress Operator Workspace** that transforms the classic WordPress admin interface into a high-performance, OS-style desktop environment with integrated security, diagnostics and local telemetry controls.
+VGT WP-Desk is a **modular, zero-dependency WordPress Operator OS** — an OS-style layer that sits above WordPress and gives the operator a unified control plane, hardened portal, and coherent design system across every admin surface.

-It is not a traditional admin theme and not a standalone security plugin.
-WP-Desk acts as a **hardened backend operating layer**: WordPress Core and third-party plugin interfaces remain intact, while WP-Desk provides a modern multi-window workspace, persistent per-user desktop state, same-origin iframe isolation and a unified Security Center.
+WordPress remains WordPress.
+Core and third-party plugin interfaces are untouched.
+WP-Desk provides the operating layer on top: multi-window workspace, persistent per-user desktop state, same-origin iframe isolation, Security Center, Build Center, Design System and a hardened Frame Policy — all running without CDN calls, without build pipelines, without external runtimes.

-Engineered under the **Zero-Overheat Doctrine**, WP-Desk avoids heavy frameworks, external runtimes and build pipelines.
-The system is built with vanilla JavaScript, PHP and CSS, served locally from the WordPress installation, and designed to preserve compatibility with native WordPress hooks, admin screens and plugin workflows.
+Engineered under the **Zero-Overheat Doctrine**: vanilla JavaScript, PHP and CSS only, served locally from the WordPress installation.

-Installed plugins are automatically detected, mapped as desktop applications and opened inside a chromeless same-origin iframe workspace.
-This replaces fragmented sidebar navigation with a consistent operator cockpit while keeping the underlying WordPress admin screens functional and recognizable.

-Starting with **Beta v4**, WP-Desk evolves into a full **local-first operations and security environment**.
-The integrated Security Center combines **Sentinel**, **Throne Guard** and **Dattrack** into a single control layer for request protection, privilege hardening, diagnostics, local telemetry and recovery workflows.

 ```text
 Classic WordPress Admin: